tonycoz/perl5-faster-maths-cc/README.md

 Or that's the idea.

-Currently it just dumps code to STDOUT, along with some debug information and only for the add op.
+Currently it only handles addition and always works in floating point and I'm sure it's broken in many ways.
+In fact it is, the expressions in the Faster::Maths test code aren't being replace at all.

-Any tests are leftover from Faster::Maths which I started from and greatly mangled, don't expect them to pass. (currently not committed)
+Some tests from Faster::Maths still run, but most are commented out and they don't seem to be triggering the compilation.

 Requires a modern C++ compiler to build and uses fairly modern C++ features, though probably badly, and I don't plan to change this,